CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 ## Refactoring Visuals

 Now that all our tests are passing for the feature, let's think about refactoring.
-We used Material-UI components to make our form elements look good, but we didn't give any attention to the layout--we just put them one after another.
+We used Material-UI components to make our form elements look good, but we didn't give any attention to the layout—we just put them one after another.
 In single-text-input forms like this one, it can look nice to put the submit button to the right of the text area.

 Material-UI offers a `Box` component that can be used for layout and spacing.
 Let's wrap the `TextField` and `Button` in a `Box`: